ultimate-notion/ultimate-notion/README.md

 </div>
 <br/>

-Ultimate Notion is the ultimate Python library for [Notion]!
-It allows you to access and modify your Notion databases and pages in the most convenient and pythonic way.
+Ultimate Notion is the ultimate Python library for [Notion] 🚀 It allows you to access and modify your Notion databases and pages in the most convenient and pythonic way.

 |         |                                    |